kasliwalr/rtop/docs/Design.md

 Ncurses introduces some abstractions between the data to be put on screen and actual physical screen.
 The crux of the matter is to use these abstraction properly so as not to unnecessarily slow down the graphical updates.

-NCurses internally maintains a representation of the **physical screen** (the state of the physical screen when last updated), and a **virtual screen** (which is the screen's state that the user wants to render on the physical screen).
-Ncuses also has an abstraction called **WINDOW**, which is an object that represents a section of the screen, to be more accurate, a **WINDOW** represents a section of the **virtual screen** and a screen may be (and usually is) subdivided into multiple windows - we call this a **tiled** screen (divided into spatially non-overlapping regions).
-So lets say you tiled a screen, you modify a small region of the screen corresponding to one or more **WINDOW**s and now you want to put the information onto the screen (top row Fig. 8 )
+NCurses internally maintains a representation of the **physical screen** (the state of the physical screen when last updated), and a **virtual screen** (which is the screen's state that the user wants to render).
+Ncurses also has an abstraction called **WINDOW**, which is an object that represents a section of the screen, to be more accurate, a **WINDOW** represents a section of the **virtual screen**.
+A screen is usually subdivided into multiple windows - we call this a **tiled** screen because the windows are non-overlapping. rtop's screens are tiled screens.
+So let's say you have a tiled screen, you modify a small region of the screen corresponding to one or more **WINDOW**s and now you want to put the information onto the physical screen (top row Fig. 8 )

 The function to perform this update has the following prototype
 ```
 wrefresh(WINDOW* win);
 ```
-On each `wrefresh` two internal functions, `woutrefresh(WINDOW* win)` and `doupdate` are called, the first one puts the information in the WINDOW data structure into the virtual screen.
+On each `wrefresh` two internal functions, `woutrefresh(WINDOW* win)` and `doupdate()` are called, the first one puts the information in the WINDOW data structure onto the virtual screen.
 The `doupdate` then compares the physical and virtual screen and pushes the difference onto the physical screen.
 So instead of everything being redrawn, only the region specific to the changed window is updated.
 This brings us to the first optimization

 <img src="images/performance_ncurses.png" width="800" heigh="800"></br>
 **Fig. 8** Data flow during graphical updates using NCurses API

 Optimization 1: Divide the screen, into separate windows, such that separate activities map to different windows.
 This allows us to update only specific windows and reduce the cost of physical screen update.
-This is clarified in the middle row of Fig. 8
+This sequence is represented in middle row of Fig. 8

 It was mentioned above that each `wrefresh` corresponds to two actions.
 If two window updates are happening relatively quickly (so that the user may not notice), one should avoid calling `wrefresh` for each window.
 This brings us to the second optimization